White Pass and Yukon Route: Heritage railway: 1988–present

 A work train reached Whitehorse on September 22, 1988, its intent being to haul two locomotives, parked in Whitehorse for six years, to Skagway to be overhauled and used on the tourist trains.
 While in Whitehorse for approximately one week, it hauled the parked rolling stock – flatcars, tankers and a caboose – out of the downtown area's sidings, and the following year, they were hauled further south, many eventually sold.
 Most of the tracks in downtown Whitehorse have now been torn up, and the line's terminus is six city blocks south of the old train depot at First Avenue and Main Street.
-A single new track along the waterfront once enabled the operation of the Whitehorse Waterfront Trolley, a tourist line run by a local historical society.
+A single new track along the waterfront enables the operation of the Whitehorse Waterfront Trolley, a tourist line run by a local historical society.

 After customs and Canadian Labour Union jurisdictional issues were resolved, the WP&YR main line reopened to Fraser in 1989, and to Bennett in 1992.
 A train reached Carcross station in 1997 to participate in the Ton of Gold centennial celebration.
 A special passenger run, by invitation only, was made from Carcross to Whitehorse on October 10, 1997, and there are plans to eventually re-open the entire line north to Whitehorse if a market exists.
 So far, the tracks are only certified to Carcross by the Canadian Transportation Agency; on July 29, 2006, White Pass ran a train to Carcross and announced passenger service would begin in May 2007, six trains per week, with motorcoach return trips.
 Since the distance between Skagway and Whitehorse is 107 mi, and the distance of line between Skagway and Carcross is 67.5 mi, this means that about 63% of the original line is now used again.
 Even when the length of the unused portion of the line is excluded, the WP&YR is longer than other notable North American narrow-gauge railroads, such as the Cumbres & Toltec Scenic Railroad (64 mi) and the Durango & Silverton Narrow Gauge Railroad (45 mi).